 See and Do in Doha

-A modern city still influenced by a traditional Arabic past that resonates through its sights and sounds, there are many family-friendly attractions for expats to see and do in Doha.
-There are also various markets that will excite the senses and great nightlife spots where working expats can let their hair down after a long day at the office.
+A modern city still influenced by a traditional Arabic past which resonates through its sights and sounds, there are many family-friendly attractions for expats to see and do in Doha.
+Various markets will excite the senses, and the city is also dotted with great nightlife spots where working expats can let their hair down after a long day at the office.

 Expats who want to explore the rich Middle Eastern culture of Qatar will have no shortage of interesting sights to see.
 Below are some of the must-see attractions in Doha.

 Museum of Islamic Art

 The Museum of Islamic Art can be found at the edge of Doha Port and was designed by respected architect, IM Pei.
 The museum is built to look like a fortress with its own moat and avenue of palm trees.
 Expats who visit the museum will find the largest collection of Islamic art in the world, as well as a gallery, library and restaurant.

 This museum, about 12.4 miles (20km) outside of Doha, houses exhibitions and collections with over 15,000 artefacts.
 There are designated halls displaying Islamic art, manuscripts and verses of the Qur'an, as well as collections of vehicles and coins and currency.
 Qatari heritage is also showcased at the museum with displays of Bedouin textiles.

 Katara Cultural Village